Universite-Gustave-Eiffel/waveguicsx/README.md

 # waveguicsx

-Waveguicsx, a python library for solving complex waveguide problems Copyright (C) 2023  Fabien Treyssede
+waveguicsx, a python library for solving complex waveguide problems Copyright (C) 2023  Fabien Treyssede

-This file is part of Waveguicsx.
+This file is part of waveguicsx.

-Waveguicsx is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+waveguicsx is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Waveguicsx is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+waveguicsx is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Waveguicsx.
+You should have received a copy of the GNU General Public License along with waveguicsx.
 If not, see <https://www.gnu.org/licenses/>.

 Contact: fabien.treyssede@univ-eiffel.fr